bast/go-game/notes.md

 * Since the board is square we could simply say "19", but "19x19" makes it clear that this is a board size.

-* Should we allow non-square boards?
-This is only very rarely used for experimental games and complicated the code.
-(We could use a `Pos` struct for the board size, although using explicit `width` and `height` would probably be more readable.

 * The double letters makes the moves a bit hard to read.
 For example it's easy to misread "bA9" as position "A9".